Prosody London Jacinth Jonquil, a niche perfume for women, held by a model in a boutique fragrance store

 How long it lasts: 8–10 hours.

-Best niche perfumes for women in spring: fresh, bright, and uplifting
+Best niche perfume for women in spring: fresh, bright, and uplifting

 Spring perfumery is deceptively challenging.
 Fresh and floral sounds simple — but the best niche perfumes for women in spring have structural complexity underneath the lightness, which is what separates them from generic “clean” fragrances.